This site is part of the Informa Connect Division of Informa PLC

 GREENBUILD TOURS

-Tour beautiful Washington, DC., get once-in-a-lifetime behind-the-scenes access to unique facilities and the opportunity to earn CEUs outside of the classroom!
+Tour beautiful Philadelphia, PA., get once-in-a-lifetime behind-the-scenes access to unique facilities and the opportunity to earn CEUs outside of the classroom!

 Greenbuild offers tours that allow you to explore, learn and experience real hands-on learning.
-Tours are open to ALL pass types, but act fast, they're starting to sell out!
+Open to ALL pass types!

 * Tours require an additional fee and all details are listed below.

-Greenbuild’s 2023 tours are approved for GBCI credits listed below.
-To earn credits, you must provide your GBCI credential number during registration to receive credit.
+Greenbuild 2024 tours are currently under review with GBCI for CE Credit.
+To earn credits, you must provide your GBCI credential number during registration.
 The Greenbuild team will report the credits on your behalf.

 Half Day: 8:00 AM - 11:00 AM EDT